Ecuador Endangered Campaign

 The community of Buenos Aires, northwestern Ecuador, gathers to send a public rejection of Australian-owned mining company, Hanrine

-Again - if you'd like to support us to continue this work, please visit our crowdfund here!
+Again - if you'd like to support us to continue this work through 2024 and beyond,

 Toisán Range cloud forest, Intag, Ecuador - threatened by BHP